raiyana2/SAPAA/docs/index.md

 > 5. Date of visit is auto-filled with the current date
 > 6. Information is only auto-filled when it exists for the given user (not all user's have all of this information saved on their account)
 > 7. Auto-filled information can be manually edited afterwards

+#### TASK 1.0.29 - Refactor the Database Schema and Produce an Updated ER Diagram
+> Analyze the existing Supabase database schema, identify structural issues and inconsistencies, and refactor the design to better support the Site Inspection Form functionality.
+Update relationships, normalize tables where necessary, and produce a clear ER diagram that reflects the revised data model.

 ---